-If you are in the Energy & utilities industry, you might have probably heard about a concept called Virtual Power Plant
+If you are in the Energy & utilities industry, you might have probably heard about a concept called Virtual Power Plant.

-The idea is not new, but it is kind of gaining importance as more and more power producing units (also power consuming units) gets distributed.
+The idea is not new, but it is gaining importance as more and more power producing units (also power consuming units) gets distributed.
 What does it mean?
 It just means that the internet offers the possibility to command and control remote power units.
 The way it works is relatively simple.
 One of the main uses for such a virtual power plant is to provide flexibility services to the grid so that the grid is stable.

 Normally, the grid works by predicting the demand ahead, but as you know it is just a prediction from a historical value which means there is going to be a delta plus or minus and this is not good for the grid.
 The grid has to be operated at it's set frequency otherwise there will be a blackout.
 This is exactly where the virtual power plant's can be used.

 The core of a virtual power plant is the software which aggregates smaller power producing units and virtually projects it as a big power plant which can then be integrated to the grid.
 The grid operators are given this aggregated capacity (often called as flexibility) and can be used to offset grid imbalances.